-Puppy preschool has so many benefits not only for your puppy, but for your family as well.
-Puppies have a critical growth period between 4 and 16 weeks in which the way they are nurtured, played with and their experiences with other dogs will have a significant impact on their nature as an adult.
+Puppy Training has so many benefits not only for your puppy, but for your family as well.
+Puppies have a critical growth period between 4 and 16 weeks.
+In which the way they are nurtured, played with and their experiences with other dogs will have a significant impact on their nature as an adult.
 It’s important during this time to expose your puppy to other dogs, new people and different situations, so that they are prepared for everything that life will throw at them.

 With our busy lives, sometimes it can be hard to set aside time to do all this.
-This is why puppy preschool can be a lifesaver as it brings together important training skills and socialisation techniques.
+This is why puppy training can be a lifesaver, as it brings together important training skills and socialisation techniques.
 Our classes are run by experts who are able to help you with any behavioural questions you might have along the way.

-If you have questions about our Puppy Preschool or would like to book in for the next available course, give us a call on (02) 9416 1300.
+If you have questions about our Puppy school or would like to book in for the next available course, give us a call on (02) 9416 1300.

 You should enrol your puppy into Puppy Preschool when they are between 8 and 16 weeks old (after they have had their first set of vaccinations).
 This is within their critical window of development, so the things they learn during this time are likely to remain with them throughout their adult life.